 “I never had a childhood,” Michael continued.
 “Here we go,” I thought as the M.J. tropes kept-a-comin’.
 What’s next, I thought, how his father abused him?
 “My father was very, very hard on us,” he continued.
 “He would sometimes beat us if we crossed him,” Michael whispered, beginning to doze again.
 “Oh, that’s terrible…that just isn’t right, no it’s not,” Denise rejoined, shaking her head back and forth and clucking like a disapproving aunt.
 At this point, I was too stunned to do much damage control.
 I sat there, slack-jawed and prayed silently for this hellish visit to somehow reach its conclusion, though—to be sure—it lacked a beginning and middle, so why should it ever end?

 “I did like Christmas though,” Michael continued, “it was the one day of joy in our house.”
 As Michael began a longwinded, gauzy account of Christmas morning in the Jackson home, I did a little daydreaming of my own.
 I looked at this shell of man and my heart fairly broke.
 I thought of why he wanted John Merrick’s bones and how, in a way, he had become a sort of “Elephant Man” too; disfigured and completely isolated and the terrible psychic pain he obviously needed to medicate.
 I knew that this wasn’t a few oxycontin or a pain killer kind of high, this was more like there was a doctor in the next room who shot him up regularly kind of high (I was, sadly, prescient on that point).
-I thought of Judy Garland and Elvis Presley, of the wasted potential.
+I thought of Judy Garland, Elvis Presley, Amy Winehouse—of all the wasted potential.
 I thought of the Grand Guignol horror of Bette Davis in Whatever Happened to Baby Jane, as I observed that his wig was slipping off his head, his lip stick was bleeding into the skin around his lips, and his huge hands cupping the edge of the club chair as he nodded were white with weird brown nails.
 The man was dying and this visit was haunting and, seemingly, unending.
 40 minutes had passed and we as a group had failed to produce three consecutive cogent sentences, which I thought must be some sort of record.

 There are a hand full of entertainers over time, you can count them on two hands, who by the time they’re in their teens years have a talent so fully expressed, so preternatural, that you suspect God’s handiwork: Sammy Davis, Jr., Judy Garland, Whitney Houston and, of course, Michael.
 How did the child who electrified the world in 1970 become the nodding junkie before us?
 My instincts were right, I felt sorry for having come.